-Being present via channels that your customers prefer is particularly important in the current landscape as now prioritize cross-channel shopping, switching between shoppable social media posts and chatbot recommendations, mobile purchases, and buy-online-pay-in-store (BOPIS) channels.
+Being present via channels that your customers prefer is particularly important in the current landscape as 28% more shoppers now prioritize cross-channel shopping, switching between shoppable social media posts and chatbot recommendations, mobile purchases, and buy-online-pay-in-store (BOPIS) channels.

 MACH architecture is the gateway to connecting emerging technologies in retail with existing systems to deliver embedded commerce experiences.
 Apart from enabling fast time-to-market for new customer touchpoints, MACH can help standardize data, content, and overall logic flows across all channels (including in-store experiences) to achieve consistent on-brand CX.

-For example, you can connect via an API to deliver AI-driven personalization online and, at the same time, ensure that all the online content, product data, and customer behavior insights are shared with your existing infrastructure.
-Learn more about Episerver for ecommerce development.
+For example, you can connect Optimizely digital experience platform via an API to deliver AI-driven personalization online and, at the same time, ensure that all the online content, product data, and customer behavior insights are shared with your existing infrastructure.
+Learn more about Optimizely for ecommerce development.

 5. Improve Infrastructure Scalability

-A minute of infrastructure downtime costs enterprise retailers .
-High uptime becomes even more critical with the increased volume of ecommerce sales, projected to grow by during the 2020-2021 holiday season.
+A minute of infrastructure downtime costs enterprise retailers over seven figures on average.
+High uptime becomes even more critical with the increased volume of ecommerce sales, projected to grow by 25% to 35% during the 2020-2021 holiday season.

 Traditionally, to accommodate such spikes in demand, enterprise brands had to rapidly commission extra on-premises hardware or seek rapid scalability through public clouds — a choice that could end up being costly without proper planning and additional cost optimization.